-- The Indian economy and equity markets have weathered the demonetization shock much better than earlier anticipated.
-This has led to the Indian markets (+20.5%) outperforming emerging markets (+18.4) for the six-month reporting period (as measured by the Index and the MSCI Emerging Markets Index, respectively). - The Fund outperformed the Index in the reporting period.
-Stock selection and sector allocation both contributed to the outperformance. - At a sector level, our underweight allocations to the information technology and health care sectors were the largest contributors to performance.
-Our overweight allocations to the financials and industrials sectors also contributed.
-Detracting from performance was our underweight allocation to the energy sector. - The stock selection in the financials, utilities and information technology sectors contributed to performance, while stock selection in the industrials and materials sectors detracted from performance over the period.
+- In the six-month period, the Index was down 7.5% in U.S. dollar terms while the MSCI Emerging Markets Index was down 6.7%. - The Fund underperformed the Index in the reporting period.
+Stock selection and sector allocation both contributed to the underperformance. - At a sector level, our underweight allocations to the information technology and consumer staples sectors were the largest detractors from performance.
+Contributing to performance was our underweight allocation to the telecom sector. - Stock selection in the energy, industrials and information technology sectors detracted from performance.